wangzlab/COPD_multiomics/4-Multi-Omic Integration/README.md

 #' The ko2cmpd function generates information on substrates, products and substrate&products (in the format of metacyc compound names) for each KO number.
 #' Users should provide the path to a database directory, which must contain the belowing files:
-#' ko01000.keg; metacyc_reactions.txt.
+#' ko01000.keg; metacyc_reactions.txt (uploaded in this github)
 #' This function should be run when the user goes through the pipeline for the first time and whenever the user updated the "ko01000.keg" and "metacyc_reactions.txt" files.
 #' Intermediate and resulting files in the format of RData will be stored in the same database directory.

 ko2metabo(dbDir = "database")
 #' The ko2metabo function generates information on substrates, products and substrate&products (in the format of metabolomic ids) for each KO number.
-#' Users should provide the path to a database directory, which must contain the cmpd2metabo.txt file and KO2CMPD.lists.RData file.
+#' Users should provide the path to a database directory, which must contain the cmpd2metabo.txt file and KO2CMPD.lists.RData file (uploaded in this github)
 #' This function should be run after the ko2cmpd() function
 #' Resulting files in the format of RData will be stored in the same database directory.